5 things you can pay for with Figure’s HELOC in 2023

 Furniture / Electronics

-The pandemic has changed the way we work as many Americans now routinely work from home.
+Furniture and electronics can be expensive, but often necessary.
 If you need to invest in the right furniture and electronics for your home office, then financing them with a HELOC is a far better alternative than racking up a large credit card debt.

 Unless you apply for a credit card with a low introductory rate and you pay off the balance within the promotional period, you’ll likely end up paying a lot of interest.
 The average credit card rate often exceeds the average HELOC rate.